Help the pigs

 When I learned of Gingersnap's situation I was horrified.
 Here was a pig who had lived her life neglected and unwanted only to end up as a catch to buying a pickup truck for fifty dollars less.

-She had been taken and wrestled into a gunnysack where she spent two days and nights without food or water, traveling to a local bar as a free pet or to butcher.
-When none of the fellow bar occupants took an interest to rescue this terrified animal, she was dumped across the street in a mass of sticker bushes and dead trees.
+She had been wrestled into a gunnysack where she spent two days and nights without food or water, traveling to a local bar offered as a free pet or to be butchered.
+When none of the fellow bar occupants took an interest to rescuing this terrified animal, she was dumped across the street in a mass of sticker bushes and dead trees.

 Gingersnap found a way into the thick stand of blackberries.
 When I arrived I simply sat at the edge of the blackberries for hours, reading a book and giving her a chance to become accustomed to me.